Skip to main content

 Install Package

-yarn add @horizoneng/pulse-react-native
+yarn add @dreamhorizonorg/pulse-react-native

 The native dependencies are automatically linked via React Native autolinking.

-Initialize Android SDK
+Android

 The React Native SDK requires the Pulse Android SDK to be initialized in your native Android code.
 This is mandatory for the SDK to function.